Kildare Street Club: In fiction

 In the genre of new Sherlock Holmes stories, Peter Tremayne's "The Affray at the Kildare Street Club" appeared in The Mammoth Book of New Sherlock Holmes Adventures (1997).
 The story is set in 1873, when before going up to Oxford Holmes is visiting Trinity College, Dublin.
 He solves the theft at the Kildare Street Club of a hair-brush from an Irish duke.

 Club Soda

-The 'club' in 'club soda' refers to the Kildare Street Club in Dublin, which commissioned Cantrell & Cochrane to produce it under trademark in 1877.
+The 'club' in 'Club Soda' refers to the Kildare Street Club, which commissioned Cantrell & Cochrane to produce it under trademark in 1877.